joachimBurket/esp32-opencv/esp32/doc/detailed_build_procedure.md

 ## Modified files for OpenCV to compile and run:

-To get the cmake configuration and make compilation to work, some modifications on OpenCV files had to be done.
+To get the cmake configuration, make compilation and an ESP32 project compilation to work, some modifications on OpenCV files had to be done.
 They are listed below.

+#### Configuration with CMake:

 A `cmake` option `ESP32` is added to the `CmakeLists.txt` :